Chin

 The chin is the forward pointed part of the anterior mandible (mental region) below the lower lip.
-A fully developed human skull has a chin of between 0.7 cm and 1.1 cm.
+A fully developed human skull has a chin of between 0.7 cm (0.28 in) and 1.1 cm (0.43 in).

 Evolution

 The presence of a well-developed chin is considered to be one of the morphological characteristics of Homo sapiens that differentiates them from other human ancestors such as the closely related Neanderthals.
 Early human ancestors have varied symphysial morphology, but none of them have a well-developed chin.
 The origin of the chin is traditionally associated with the anterior–posterior breadth shortening of the dental arch or tooth row; however, its general mechanical or functional advantage during feeding, developmental origin, and link with human speech, physiology, and social influence are highly debated.

 Functional perspectives

-Robinson (1913) suggests that the demand to resist masticatory stresses triggered bone thickening in the mental region of the mandible and ultimately formed a prominent chin.
-Moreover, Daegling (1993) explains the chin as a functional adaptation to resist masticatory stress that causes vertical bending stresses in the coronal plane.
+Louis Robinson (1913) suggests that the demand to resist masticatory stresses triggered bone thickening in the mental region of the mandible and ultimately formed a prominent chin.
+Moreover, David J. Daegling (1993) explains the chin as a functional adaptation to resist masticatory stress that causes vertical bending stresses in the coronal plane.
 Others have argued that the prominent chin is adapted to resisting wishboning forces, dorso-ventral shear forces, and generally a mechanical advantage to resist lateral transverse bending and vertical bending in the coronal plane.
 On the contrary, others have suggested that the presence of the chin is not related to mastication.
 The presence of thick bone in the relatively small mandible may indicate better force resistance capacity.
 However, the question stands of whether the chin is an adaptive or nonadaptive structure.